-A reminder notice will be sent to users by e-mail 7 days before the due date to remind for loan renewal.
+A reminder notice will be sent to users by email 7 days before the due date to remind them for loan renewal.
 If users fail to return the library materials, the 1st overdue notice will be sent 1 day after the due date.
-If users still fail to return it, the 2nd notice will be sent 7 days after due date and if users still fail to return it, the 3rd notice (final notice) will be sent 13 days after due date.
-User account will be barred if the total amount of fine has exceeded the maximum limit allowed.
+If users still fail to return it, the 2nd notice will be sent 7 days after the due date and if users still fail to return it, the 3rd notice (final notice) will be sent 13 days after the due date.
+User accounts will be barred if the total amount of fine has exceeded the maximum limit allowed.
 Users are required to return the materials and reactivate their account at the Circulation Counter.

 Users should report lost library materials at the Circulation Counter immediately.
 Users will be given one month to search for the lost materials.
 Users are required to replace it with the same materials or pay the price of the materials.

-Renewal can be done online through borrowing record in library’s user account.
+Renewal can be done online through borrowing records in the library’s user account.
 Users can only renew twice.
 No renewal is allowed if other users have made reservations for the same items.
 Online renewal can be done before the due date.

-Delivery services is provided for academic staff only within campus area.
+Delivery services are provided for academic staff only within campus area.
 This service covers reserved material that consists of open access books, audio-visuals and inter-library loan materials.
-The titles requested for will be placed under user library account and will be sent to requester’s office.
-Besides, user also can request for returning the materials through this service.
+The titles requested for will be placed under the user library account and will be sent to the requester’s office.
+Besides, users can also request for returning the materials through this service.

-The library offers different types of room that can be reserved for discussion, teaching and academic discourses.
-These rooms includes Hikmah Rooms, Eksplorasi Rooms, Lestari Rooms and Al-Jazari Auditorium.
+The library offers different types of rooms that can be reserved for discussion, teaching and academic discourses.
+These rooms include Hikmah Rooms, Eksplorasi Rooms, Lestari Rooms and Al-Jazari Auditorium.
 Reservations can be done at the Circulation Counter, Level 1.
-This service is also offered to non-members (external user).
+This service is also offered to non-members (external users).
 Please refer to the rental rates for non-members.

-This division collects printed and non-printed materials on UTHM and also writing works by students, staffs, faculties, departments or any individuals in the university.
+This division collects printed and non-printed materials on UTHM and also writes works by students, staff, faculties, departments or any individuals in the university.
 Apart from that, this division accepts materials submitted by UTHM staff who attended courses, workshops, seminars and conferences.
 Types of materials that should be submitted to the Library includes:

 Academic staff may suggest new titles of reference materials, either in printed or digital format, for library collection.
 Suggestions can be made either through the book exhibition or publisher’s catalog.
 The proposed title must be related to the courses or academic programs offered by the university, as well as support teaching and research activities.
 The acquisition of reference materials is subject to the approval of the relevant authorities and compliance with financial rules.